 Systems consolidation and engagement.

-HM Health consolidated multiple systems into one centralized system of record, empowering HR to better manage and engage the workforce.
+HM Health consolidated multiple systems into one centralised system of record, empowering HR to better manage and engage the workforce.
 Managers and employees have readily adopted the self-service functionality in Workday.

 system of record led to 18% IRR based on cost reductions